tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-lesson-2.md

 3. **Employ IAM Roles** for safer access management.
 4. **Regularly review and update permissions** to maintain necessary access levels.

-This overview introduces the basics of IAM, setting the foundation for further exploration of identity management in AWS.

 ---